roscoestar/roscoestar.github.io/_posts/2019-09-26-pterosaur-overview.markdown

 #### Archaeopterodactyloidea

-This group contains the famous *Pterodactylus* (there’s no such thing as a creature named "Pterodactyl,"" by the way), which is much smaller than you imagine--about crow-sized.
+This group contains the famous *Pterodactylus* (there’s no such thing as a creature named "Pterodactyl," by the way), which is much smaller than you imagine--about crow-sized.
 It also contains the much more exciting group Ctenochasmatidae, the comb-toothed filter-feeding pterosaurs, which filled the same niche as modern flamingos and spoonbills, eating small crustaceans and being fabulously pink.
 Recent coprolite evidence corroborates this theory.

 ![pterosaur-7](/assets/images/posts/pterosaur-7.jpg)